pets-er/dynamicworktimer/readme.md

 ## Requirements

-- Python 3
+- Python 3.8 or higher
-- PyQt5
+- PyQt5 5.15.0 or higher
-- desktop-notify (for Linux desktop notifications)
+- desktop-notify 1.3.3 or higher
-- Linux desktop environment with notification support
+- Linux desktop environment with notification support (DBus)

 ## Contributing